 For the first few days following your procedure, you should try to wear clothing that fastens from the front or the back, rather than clothing that has to be pulled over your head.
-This will help you avoid irritating and/or injuring your treatment area.
+This will help you avoid irritating and injuring your treatment area.

 Children & pets

-Your surgeon might recommend that you eat healthy low-sodium foods, including fresh fruits and vegetables after surgery.
+Your surgeon might recommend that you eat healthy low-sodium foods, including fresh fruits and vegetables, after surgery.
 You should try to stay hydrated with water and caffeine-free beverages.
-Try to also avoid consuming high amounts of salt and sugar during your recovery time.
+Try also to avoid consuming high amounts of salt and sugar during your recovery time.

 Smoking, alcohol, drugs & diet

 It is vital you follow all of the instructions your surgeon gives you on: